buserror/mii_emu/docs/Compiling.md

       * libx11-dev
    * Many of them will probably be installed already if you regulargly compile stuff.
    * Then just type `make` and it should compile.
-   * To run it, just type `build-x86_64-linux-gnu/bin/bin/mii_emu` and it should start.
+   * To run it, just type `build-x86_64-linux-gnu/bin/mii_emu` and it should start.

 ## Development
 * This is the first project I made using vscode as my main IDE; I used Eclipse for many years as the indexer was pretty much unbeatable (still is).
 * To support vscode I needed some tooling to create the '*compile_commands.json*' file, which is used by the C/C++ extension to provide intellisense.
 So to create that file, you use `make lsp` and it will create the file in the project directory.
 * Another thing vscode sucks at is Makefiles (despite the extension, building is painful and next to useless).
-So there is a target called `make watch` that you can run in a separate terminal to auto-build as soon as you same any files in vscode.
+So there is a target called `make watch` that you can run in a separate terminal to auto-build as soon as you save any files in vscode.
 That is when you realize for example that vscode re-save the file anytime you press control-S, regardless of wether the file has changed or not.
 So you end up with a lot of unnecessary builds.
 I'm sure there is a way to fix that, but I haven't found it yet.

 ## Code Style
 I have pretty consistent code style across my projects.
 * tabs=4.
 Just because.
 * 80 columns lines or so.
 I don't like to scroll horizontally and I like splitting my screen vertically. (also see, tabs=4!).
 * K&R style exclusively.
 None of that Allman/GNU horribleness.
+* GNU99 Dialect.
 * No Yoda, we are no longer in 1975. `if (0 == foo)` is just stupid.
 * I use !! to convert to 1 or zero from an expression.
 I call it the 'normalisation operator'. it is not commonly seen, apart from places like the Linux kernel.
 * I use *minipt.h* for protothreads.
 I like protothreads, and when you are aware of their limitations, they are a great tool.
 They are used for the video rendering, the no-slot-clock etc.